nextcloud/desktop/doc/owncloudcmd.rst

-The ownCloud Client packages contain a command line client, `owncloud`, that can be used to synchronize ownCloud files to client machines.
-The command line client is called ``owncloudcmd``.
+The ownCloud Client packages contain a command line client, ``owncloudcmd``, that can be used to synchronize ownCloud files to client machines.

 ``owncloudcmd`` performs a single *sync run* and then exits the synchronization process.
 In this manner, ``owncloudcmd`` processes the differences between